 RESCISSIONS:

-None
+AEL Letter 03-20

 BACKGROUND:

 Governor Greg Abbott declared Texas a disaster site on March 13, 2020, in response to the pandemic.
 The declaration spurred the closure of most educational and workforce development institutions across the state.
 AEL grantees and their providers responded by transitioning service delivery from on-site locations to distance and remote delivery platforms.
 This required a change to most aspects of service delivery, including education and training services and testing for performance accountability measures and follow-up services, all of which almost exclusively rely on on-site, in-person activity.